Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html - copy all html files in our current working directory 100-lets_move - Move all files that start with a uppercase letter Create a script that deletes all files in the current working directory that end with the character ~.
+102-tree - Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.